 Vocalink Global provides translation services to multicultural and global organizations every day.
 If you’re interested in hearing how you can increase the safety and security of your multilingual workforce, please connect with us today.

-If you’re located in Ohio and planning to attend the Ohio Safety Congress & Expo March 6-8th, please visit us at booth #107.
+If you’re planning to attend the Ohio Safety Congress & Expo March 10-11th, please visit our virtual booth after you register for the event.
 We look forward to seeing you there!